FcoGomez92/React-Interview-03-Ecommerce/README.md

 ## Ecommerce

-- [] Display a list of products that come from a JSON.
+- [x] Display a list of products that come from a JSON.
-- [] Add a filter by category.
+- [x] Add a filter by category.
-- [] Add a filter by price.
+- [x] Add a filter by price.

-Make use of useContext to avoid passing unnecessary props.
+- [x] Componetize your application and make use of useContext to avoid passing unnecessary props.

 ## Cart: